ossd-s24/project-evaluation/pandas_evaluation.md

 Each member of your group should attempt to configure the development environemnt for this project.
 Complete the following for each member:

-Name:
+Name: Shriya Kalakata

-Operating system:
+Operating system: MacOS

-Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)
+Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it) Yes

-How long did the whole process take?
+How long did the whole process take? ~10/15 mins

 ---

 ## Summary assesment
-__How friendly is this project for beginner contributors?__
+__How friendly is this project for beginner contributors?__ pretty friendly

-__Do the maintainers respond helpfully to questions in issues?__
+__Do the maintainers respond helpfully to questions in issues?__ yes

-__Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+__Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__ yes

-__Do pull requests get reviewed?__
+__Do pull requests get reviewed?__ yes

-__Do maintainers thank people for their contributions?__
+__Do maintainers thank people for their contributions?__ mostly

 __Are there special skills required to contribute to the project?
-If so, what are they?__
+If so, what are they?__ no but experience with pandas could be helpful

 __Are there any special hardware/software requirements to be able to contribute to the project?
-If so, what are they?__
+If so, what are they?__ no